LibreHealthIO/lh-ehr/INSTALL.md

  ![Tenth Step](./Documentation/1_Installing/images/windows_installation/Step_10.png)

- **Once you see the screen above, you have successfull setup LibreEHR!
+ **Once you see the screen above, you have successfully setup LibreEHR!
 Congratulations!**

 ## FAQ